Dorothy Henriques-Wells: Career

-Henriques-Wells returned to Jamaica and began her career as an art teacher at various training colleges and high schools in 1951.
+After graduation, Henriques-Wells returned to Jamaica in 1951 and began her career as an art teacher at various training colleges and high schools.
 For over 20 years she taught students at St Andrew High School for Girls, St Hugh's High School, and Meadowbrook High School.
 She taught certificate students at Mico Teachers' College and The University of the West Indies in Mona.

 Henriques-Wells was a founding member of the Jamaican Artists and Craftsmen Guild.
 She ran a gallery for local artists called The Art Wheel from 1968 to 1970.
 During the same time, she painted 360 works depicting the flora, landscapes and life of the Caribbean as part of a commission for Norwegian Cruise Line that was displayed in three of their ships—the MS Southward, the MS Skyward, and the MS Starward.

 In the late 1970s, Henriques-Wells and her family moved to Barbados where the Caribbean Development Bank commissioned her to create a portrait of economist W. Arthur Lewis.
 She lived near Dakar in Senegal in the early 1980s.
 Using burlap canvases, she painted the markets and people of Senegal.
-Henriques-Wells later moved to Washington DC before settling in Miami, Florida.
+Henriques-Wells later moved to Washington DC, before settling in Miami, Florida.

 The Institute of Jamaica awarded her with the Silver Musgrave Medal for Art in 1987.
 She was a recipient of the Alexander Cooper Master of Craft award in 2007.

 Henriques-Wells died on 5 March 2018 at her home in Miami.
 She was 92.

-Fellow Jamaican artist Albert Huie's 1952 work Portrait of Dotty Henriques is part of the National Gallery of Jamaica's collection.
+Fellow Jamaican artist Albert Huie's 1952 work, Portrait of Dotty Henriques, is part of the National Gallery of Jamaica's collection.